neopragma/provision-lightweight-development-environments/common-configuration.md

 For all operating systems, the base build includes the following:

-- user account 'dev' with password 'developer', sudo-enabled if applicable
+- user account 'dev'[1] with password 'developer', sudo-enabled if applicable
 - user account 'root' with password 'admin'
 - Ethernet and wireless networking support
 - ssh server configured to enable remote login as root (with password)
 - X windows client and server
 - a basic window manager (OpenBox if available, else Fluxbox if available, else whatever is available for the target platform)
-- a terminal emulator (depends on platform)
+- a terminal emulator (depends on platform)[2]
 - Chef Client (used in the provisioning process)
 - git command line client
 - Bash 4, Ruby 2.4, Python, Python3, GNU C/C++